colorbynumb3r/colorbynumb3r.github.io/docs/basic-league.md

 ![League Schedule]({{site.baseurl}}/assets/images/league-schedule.jpg)

 {: .note }
   No membership or league/shoot fees.
-All fees paid are to cover clays / round costs + to cover potential overages during finals or tie breaks. **Cost is $40 per event.**
+All fees paid are to cover clays / round costs + to cover potential overages during finals or tie breaks. **Cost is $40 per participant per event.**

-## Cost for a round of skeet
+## Cost for a round of skeet at various ranges
----

-Field Sports Park
+_Field Sports Park_
 - $7 a round (25 clays) - league pricing
 - 3x rounds qualifying + 2x rounds for final (260 clays total for 6x shooter final)
 - $35 for 5 rounds

 ---

-Martinez Gun Club:
+_Martinez Gun Club_
 - $9 a round (25 clays) - member pricing
 - TBD: still need to make arrangements with management

 ---

-Coyote Clays:
+_Coyote Clays_
 - $7.50 a round (25 clays) - bulk / token-dispenser pricing
 - TBD: still need to make arrangements with management